 What is the coolest camera you have ever seen?
 Written description.

-If you could design any camera what would it be and what would it do really well?
-Have each youth draw at least four different camera designs and write a short description next to each one what the camera does.
-After they have four designed have them share with their partners.
-In their partner groups they need to select two cameras from each of them to share with the bigger group.
+If you could design any camera, what would it be, and what would it do really well?
+Have each youth draw at least four different camera designs and write a short description next to each one about what the camera does.
+After they have four designed, have them share with their partners.
+In their partner groups, they need to select two cameras from each of them to share with the bigger group.
 They should come up with a name of each camera they share with the group.

-If you could design an anti-camera what would it be and what would it do really well?
-Have each youth draw at least four different camera designs and write a short description next to each one what the camera does.
-After they have four designed have them share with their partners.
-In their partner groups they need to select two cameras from each of them to share with the bigger group.
+If you could design an anti-camera, what would it be, and what would it do really well?
+Have each youth draw at least four different camera designs and write a short description next to each one about what the camera does.
+After they have four designed, have them share with their partners.
+In their partner groups, they need to select two cameras from each of them to share with the bigger group.
 They should come up with a name of each camera they share with the group.

-Draw your camera or anti camera: These drawings can be quick sketches but with additional time could be developed further into a real working prototype that could be used and submitted at the county and start fairs for exhibition.
+Draw your camera or anti-camera: These drawings can be quick sketches but with additional time could be developed further into a real working prototype that could be used and submitted at the county and start fairs for exhibition.

 A really important component of these activities is allowing the youth to be creative inventors and designers.
 They should support one another’s ideas and be excited when similar or completely different ideas are generated.
 There are no right or wrong answers!